 Arbitration offers parties, their insurers, funders and advisors a wide range of options for a route to a final and binding award enforceable worldwide.
 The arbitration procedure may be conducted on an ad hoc basis or it may be administered by a trade association or an institution.

-As a lawyer with a background in shipping, international trade, and commodities, and having served for four years as the Registrar of the London Court of International Arbitration (LCIA), I understand the different types of arbitration.
+As a lawyer with a background in shipping, international trade, and commodities, and having served as the Registrar of the London Court of International Arbitration (LCIA) and as the Honorary Secretary of the London Maritime Arbitrators Association (LMAA), I understand the different types of arbitration.

-No longer practising as a solicitor, I am an Associate Member of Six Pump Court chambers in London and an Aspiring Full Member of the London Maritime Arbitrators Association (LMAA).
+No longer practising as a solicitor, I am a full-time arbitrator, an Associate Member of Six Pump Court chambers in London, a Fellow of the Chartered Institute of Arbitrators (FCIArb) and an Aspiring Full Member of the London Maritime Arbitrators Association (LMAA).

 or see the Profile page>